arcmags/ramroot/README.rst

 ============

 Arch Linux
-    This is was built specifically to work with the Arch Linux `boot process`_.
+    This is was designed specifically to work with the Arch Linux `boot process`_.
 I suspect these scripts may work with slight modifications on other distributions as well, however this is currently untested.

 sudo
     These scripts can all be run as root, however, running them as a non